 How to Reject Receipts and Collect Your Data

-Invoices and reports from fuel card companies offer a more comprehensive way for tracking your company’s fuel spend with greater administrative efficiency.
-The need to collect and save receipts is eliminated, and most fuel cards capture significantly more information at the time of fueling than is reflected on the receipt from a cash, credit card or debit card purchase.
-Level III data is captured with fleet cards so that management can carefully review the price, gallons, fuel type, date, time, location, odometer and other card information for each purchase, at any time.
+Invoices and reports from fuel card programs offer a more comprehensive way for tracking your company’s fuel spend with greater administrative efficiency.
+The need to collect and save receipts is eliminated, and most programs capture significantly more information at the time of fueling than is reflected on the receipt from a cash, credit card or debit card purchase.
+Level III data is captured so that management can carefully review the price, gallons, fuel type, date, time, location, odometer and other card information for each purchase, at any time.

 Topic: Fleet Fuel Cards